usf-cs272-fall2022/usf-cs272-fall2022.github.io/_projects/testing.md

 ### Running Maven

 Most of the time, if you are passing the tests locally you will also pass them remotely.
-However, there are slight differences between how the tests are run by Eclipse and how they are run by Github Actions.
+However, there are slight differences between how the tests are run by Eclipse and how they are run by GitHub Actions.

-If you want to test out the same approach used by Github Actions, you have to use Maven to run the tests instead of the JUnit interface in Eclipse.
+If you want to test out the same approach used by GitHub Actions, you have to use Maven to run the tests instead of the JUnit interface in Eclipse.

 <details>
 <p><summary>View Details</summary></p>